asalber/asalber.github.io/statistics/manual/regression.md

 ### Least squares fitting

-A way to get the regression function is the *least squares method*, that determine the function that minimize the squared residuals.
+A way to get the regression function is the *least squares method*, that determines the function that minimizes the squared residuals.

 $$\sum e_{ij}^2.$$